askblaker/askblaker.com/content/posts/2024-04-02-ollama-open-webui-focuuus-ai.md

 [ollama](https://ollama.com/) "Get up and running with large language models.
 Run Llama 2, Code Llama, and other models.
 Customize and create your own."
 [open-webui](https://docs.openwebui.com/) "Open WebUI is an extensible, feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs."
 [fooocus](https://github.com/lllyasviel/Fooocus) "Fooocus is an image generating software, similar to stable diffusion with focus on ease of use"
+[labmdalabs](https://lambdalabs.com/) "On-demand & reserved cloud NVIDIA GPUs for AI training & inference. " A host that actually has GPUs available for rapid testing.
+[civitai](https://civitai.com/) "Platform for discovering, creating, and sharing generative art."

 ## Note